mikepenz/release-changelog-builder-action/README.md

   uses: mikepenz/release-changelog-builder-action@{latest-release}
 ```

+> [!IMPORTANT]
+> When upgrading from v4 to v5, please ensure to read the upgrade warning in the [release notes](https://github.com/mikepenz/release-changelog-builder-action/releases), especially if [regexes](https://github.com/mikepenz/release-changelog-builder-action?tab=readme-ov-file#regex-configuration) are used.

 ## Full Sample 🖥️

 Below is a complete example showcasing how to define a build, which is executed when tagging the project.
 It consists of:
 - Prepare tag, via the GITHUB_REF environment variable
 - Build changelog, given the tag
 - Create a release on GitHub - specifying body with a constructed changelog

-> [!NOTE]
-> Pre v4 PRs will only show up in the changelog if assigned one of the default label categories "feature", "fix" or "test".
-Starting with v4 these PRs will be in the `Uncategorized` section.

 <details><summary><b>Example</b></summary>
 <p>